near/docs/docs/3.tutorials/crosswords/03-intermediate/03-linkdrop.md

 Notice the new account will end in `.testnet`.
 This is because the account `testnet` will create a subaccount (like we learned about [earlier in this tutorial](../01-basics/02-add-functions-call.md#create-a-subaccount)) called `vacant-name.testnet`.

 There are two ways to create this subaccount:

 1. Use a full-access key for the account `testnet` to sign a transaction with the `CreateAccount` Action.
-2. Have a smart contract deployed to the `testnet` account that has a Promise executing the `CreateAccount` Action.
-(More info about writing a [`CreateAccount` Promise](/sdk/rust/promises/create-account).)
+2. In a smart contract deployed to the `testnet` account, call a Promise executing the `CreateAccount` Action.
+(More info about writing a [`CreateAccount` Promise](../../../sdk/rust/promises/create-account).)

-We could also use NEAR CLI to create a new account, as we'll show next.
+(In the example below that uses NEAR CLI to create a new account, it's calling the Promise on the linkdrop contract that is deployed to the top level "near" account on mainnet.)

 ## Mainnet